- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Visa has exhibited a strong historical growth trajectory, driven by the secular shift from cash to electronic payments, expansion into new markets, and the introduction of innovative payment solutions.
-Its ability to consistently grow transaction volumes and value has been a key driver.
+Historical Growth: Visa has experienced robust historical growth, fueled by the secular trend of electronic payment adoption, expansion into new markets, and the introduction of innovative payment solutions.

 Summary